 When you take a bite of the piping hot bundle of joy fresh out of the oven, you immediately taste the ooey-gooey, spiced pumpkiny filling drenched in a uber-rich, espresso flavored caramel with crystalized malted milk sugar bundled throughout.

-Ok the analogy might be be a little weird at this point but the flavor is OFF THE CHAIN!
+Ok, the analogy might be a little weird at this point but the flavor is OFF THE CHAIN!